 “Fear’s useless.
-Either something bad happens or it doesn’t: If it doesn’t, you’ve wasted time being afraid, and if it does, you’ve wasted time that you could have spent sharpening your weapons.” ― Sarah Rees Brennan, The Demon’s Lexicon
+Either something bad happens, or it doesn’t: If it doesn’t, you’ve wasted time being afraid, and if it does, you’ve wasted time that you could have spent sharpening your weapons.” ― Sarah Rees Brennan, The Demon’s Lexicon

-Fearful Emotions are Predictable and Spontaneous
+Emotions are Predictable and Spontaneous

-Some emotional responses or reactions take us by surprise.
-You are riding with a friend down a country road admiring the changing season, listening to the birds as they fly south and glad that it’s still warm enough for the top down.
+You’re riding with a friend down a country road admiring the changing season, listening to the birds as they fly south and glad that it’s still warm enough for the top down.

 You round the corner, and up ahead, a tree blocks the road.
 The driver hits the brakes, and in this case, there’s no accident, damage, or someone hurt – crisis averted.

-While you’re feeling relieved, what is also registering is the pounding heart, anxiety and fear; just a predictable reaction to any crisis, even with no one hurt.
+While you’re feeling relieved, what is also registering is the pounding heart, anxiety, and fear; just a predictable reaction to any crisis, even with no one hurt.